ThomasBuzer/Master_thesis/README.md

 Be carefull : the input size of the model file must match the image size in the app.

-The multi_collect.sh script launches the collect_pico.py script for a list of models stored in a .csv file which must be given as an argument
+The multi_collect.sh script launches the collect_pico.py script for a list of models stored in a .csv file which must be given as an argument.
+Be carefull, the multi_collect script must be changed with the app used and the number of traces.
 ```sh
 ./muti_collect.sh -l list_of_networks.csv
 ```